micado-eu/micado_development/README.md

       config:
         - subnet: 172.26.0.0/16
 ```
+### Docker Network Configuration

+The Docker network configuration uses a bridge network named `micado_dev_net`:
+This network allows the containers to communicate with each other using internal DNS, which resolves container names to their respective IP addresses within the network.
+This setup is crucial for the integrated services to interact seamlessly, such as the database service (`micado_db`), Keycloak for identity management, Traefik for reverse proxying, and other application services.

 ## Development strategy
 This structure allows the developer to leverage on the folders of the existing MICADO's projects so that it will not be duplicated.